-If a Library didn’t have the Local Media Assets source enabled or correctly ordered, the Library must be refreshed to pick up the embedded subtitles using “Refresh All”.
-See the Libraries guide for details.
+If a library didn’t have the Local Media Assets source enabled or correctly ordered, the library must be refreshed to pick up the embedded subtitles using “Refresh All Metadata”.
+See the libraries guide for details.

 Related Page: Scanning vs Refreshing a Library

 The following formats are fully supported either as embedded tracks or external subtitle files.
 Full support means they are compatible with all Plex Apps, including clients that require transcoded media.